TheAlpha22/ALPHA-THE-AI-ASSISTANT/README.md

     ├── driver
-    ├── Jarvis              # Main folder for features │   ├── config          # Contains all secret API Keys
+    ├── Alpha              # Main folder for features │   ├── config          # Contains all secret API Keys
-    │   ├── features        # All functionalities of JARVIS
+    │   ├── features        # All functionalities of Alpha
     │   └── utils           # GUI images
     ├── __init__.py         # Definition of feature's functions
     ├── gui.ui              # GUI file (in .ui format)
-    ├── main.py             # main driver program of Jarvis
+    ├── main.py             # main driver program of Alpha
     ├── requirements.txt    # all dependencies of the program

 - The code structure if pretty simple.
 The code is completely modularized and is highly customizable